The Best Dog Worming Tablets Australia - The Guide

 The Drontal Allwormer Chewable is one of the most effective worming medications available.
 It simply seems to work every time, as we have not yet heard of any pet parents complaining about this one.

 The Drontal Allwormer protects from all known intestinal worms, so there is really nothing to worry about.
 In addition to this, Drontal also prevents Giardia infections from going wild.
-Giardia is a microscopic parasite that does not often cause problems in dogs, but the infection can be really unpleasant if it does happen (4).
+Giardia is a microscopic parasite that does not often cause problems in dogs, but the infection can be unpleasant if it does happen (4).
 Therefore, having an additional layer of protection is a good idea.

 In addition to all of this, Drontal Allwormer comes in the form of a tasty chewable.
 It contains real liver, and it will likely fool even the pickiest canines.